 - Not for cold water or weather

 How Do I Choose the Best Kayak Shoes?

 The main purpose of a kayak shoe is to protect your feet in your adventure.
 Thus, your most important consideration must be the protective features of the kayak water shoes, such as:

 - Upper foot protection from impact injuries

-You need to know what weather you are likely to encounter in your kayaking trip.
+You need to know what weather you’re likely to encounter in your kayaking trip.
 This will affect the features you should look for in kayak shoes.

-For cold weather, a thick neoprene material or waterproof shoe (4mm or thicker) is ideal.
-For warm water, you will need shoes that have good airflows, such as neoprene upper, mesh, or rubber sandal.
+…a thick neoprene material or waterproof shoe (4mm or thicker) is ideal.
+For warm water, you’ll need shoes that have good airflows, such as neoprene upper, mesh, or rubber sandals.